Is Australia warming more rapidly than the rest of the world?

 The BoM FAQ also notes that "The trends in the Bureau’s temperature data are in close agreement with trends derived independently by other agencies.
 Warming in Australian surface temperature closely matches warming seen in the oceans surrounding Australia and in the Pacific Islands."

 The bureau below updates the chart above from 1910-2010 to 1910-2018, showing anomalies in a range of global datasets based on data provided by the BoM, as well as Australian regional sea surface temperatures.
-The charts below again illustrate the divergence from UAH satellite lower troposphere measurements, mostly since around 2013, that are at odds with the claim they are "are in close agreement with trends derived independently by other agencies" :
+The charts below again illustrate the divergence from UAH satellite lower troposphere measurements and sea surface temperatures, mostly since around 2013, that are at odds with the claim they are "are in close agreement with trends derived independently by other agencies" :

 The Bureau of Meteorology also provides annual sea surface temperature anomalies for Australia (sourced to America's National Oceanic and Atmospheric Administration ERSSTv5 dataset) which can be compared against ACORN 2.1 anomalies from 1979 to 2020 :